WHSmith: Focus on travel retail

 The former WHSmith headquarters building in the Greenbridge area of Swindon is now the headquarters for TGJones and additional offices for WHSmith.

 In January 2025, WHSmith was reported to be in talks to sell its high street business, with around 500 shops, the website and the partnership with Toys "R" Us.
 The more profitable travel retail business (which has outlets in railway stations, airports, ports, hospitals and on motorways), the brand and Funky Pigeon would be unaffected by this.
 The company said that, in the previous financial year, it had derived 85% of its revenues from its travel operations.

 In March 2025, WHSmith announced that it was selling its high street business to Modella Capital.
 The sale was completed in June 2025 for a reported price of "up to £40 million".
 The shops were rebranded to TGJones, whilst the current operator retains the WHSmith brand for its travel business.
 Following concerns from the Communication Workers Union (CWU), representing Post Office and Royal Mail staff, that the sale may cause "postal deserts" given the large proportion of branches inside WHSmith shops, Modella stated they planned to make few changes, retaining Post Offices and Toys "R" Us sections within shops.

 In June 2025, following weaker than expected performance, WHSmith said the expected gross proceeds from the sale had decreased from £52 million to £40 million.
-In August 2025, WHSmith completed the sale of Funky Pigeon to Card Factory for £24m.
+In August 2025, WHSmith completed the sale of Funky Pigeon to Card Factory for £24 million.

 In July 2025, WHSmith signed a deal to open eight outlets at the new international terminal at John F. Kennedy airport, New York.
 The next month, the company announced that North American profit forecasts had been overstated by about £30 million, resulting in about a £600 million one-day fall (about 35%) in its share price.
 An investigation by Deloitte into the circumstances was initiated.
 The result of the review was announced in November 2025, citing a "target-driven performance culture" and a "limited level of group oversight of the finance processes in North America", and leading to the resignation of group CEO Carl Cowling with immediate effect.
-Andrew Harrison, CEO of the group's UK division, was appointed group CEO on an interim basis whilst a permanent CEO was sought.
+Andrew Harrison, CEO of the group's UK division, was promoted to Group CEO on an interim basis until Leo Quinn was appointed as Executive Chair in April 2026.